Glossary

 An organizational unit used to group software components, requirements, variables, scripts, branches, and operating systems logically together.
 If a user wants to share a runtime with colleagues they will need to create a project within an organization first.

-Project Branch
+Project branch

 Branches can be created by forking a project to help with tests and new features.
 Branches bring support for experimental builds, managing complex multi-platform projects, creating different builds per environment, and more.

-Public Project
+Project page

 A project that is available for any web user to browse and download.
 Public projects have details (language & packages used) of the runtime publicly visible.
 Anyone, including anonymous users, can install the runtime of a public project.